 To see a sample of the course materials, click here.

-Other topics include model interpretation, model selection, model identification, multiple-groups LCA, measurement invariance across groups, LCA with covariates and distal outcomes.
+Other topics include model identification, model selection, model interpretation, multiple-groups LCA, measurement invariance across groups, and LCA with covariates and distal outcomes.
 The seminar will combine lectures, software demonstrations, computer exercises, and discussion.
 There will be opportunities for participants to discuss how LCA and LTA can be applied in their own research.

 Who should attend?

 If you plan to analyze cross-sectional or longitudinal data and believe that there are meaningful subgroups of individuals characterized by the intersection of multiple characteristics, this seminar is for you.
 These subgroups might be defined by patterns of problem behavior, risk exposure, product preference, political alignment, and many other hard-to-measure constructs.

 Participants should have a good working knowledge of the principles and practice of multiple regression; familiarity with logistic regression is helpful.